OpenStickCommunity/Hardware/Trains Sim Racing Stuff/Logitech RS Wheel Hub Shifter Pad Mod/README.md

 Gently pry the two half parts apart.
 You can do this with your hands, no tools should be used to remove the half parts.
 Be careful not to pull too hard as there is a small connector between the two parts.

-Once you have the two half parts seperated gently disconnect the connector from the main board on the front half of the Hub.
+Once you have the two half parts separated gently disconnect the connector from the main board on the front half of the Hub.

 Although the front havf of the Hub looks cool we will not be making any changes to it so please put it off to the side for now.